-If you have been diagnosed with a brain tumour, you have a legal requirement to inform the DVLA or, in Northern Ireland, the Driver & Vehicle Agency (DVA) as soon as possible.
+If you've been diagnosed with a brain tumour, you MUST tell the DVLA (Driver & Vehicle Licensing Agency) or, in Northern Ireland, the DVA (Driver & Vehicle Agency) as soon as possible.
 You must also notify them if your condition worsens, or if any treatments or medication could affect your driving.

 When you contact the DVLA /DVA, it is a good idea to consider voluntarily surrendering (give up) your licence.
 If you do not, they could revoke (take away) your licence, which may feel more distressing.
 It can also make administrative matters less straightforward and often makes it harder to gain permission to drive again in the future.

 When you contact the DVLA / DVA, it is useful to have the following information to hand: